crewdevio/Piwo/README.md

 ### How URL argument works

-When you're doing a request you can omit the protocol, Piwo will make a request with https, if get not response then will try with http protocol and then will output the response of the server or a msg that couldn't connect when no server is found.
+When you're doing a request you can omit the protocol, Piwo will make a request with https, if get not response then will try with the http protocol and then will output the response of the server or a msg that couldn't connect when no server is found.